 Its taste is sweet, salty and tangy, similar to lemon zest when this goat cheese is young.
 It has a more spicy and nutty taste when well-matured.

 The legend of Chabichou goes back to the time of the defeat of the Arabs in the area, with domestication of the goat in this area in the 8th century, after the Battle of Poitiers.
 Many of them left the area but some settled there with their families and, in particular, their goat herds.
 The cheese was then named cheblis (“goat”, in Arabic), which would become “Chabichou” thereafter.

 Cheese and wine

 Chabichou is a good choice for a cheese platter and is often eaten just as a spread on crunchy French bread.
-It is often paired with dry fruits and honey.
+It is often paired with dry fruits and honey and even herbs.
 Light white wines accompany the young cheese very well, but the more mature cheese pairs particularly well with another local speciality, Pineau de Charentes.

 Chabichou Goat Cheese Salad

 - 2 pcs Chabichou cheeses